DieSchoeneWolke/WindowsServer2022Core-Guide/README.md

 Start-Process msiexec.exe -Wait -ArgumentList '/I', "$env:TEMP\PowerShell-7.2.0-win-x64.msi"
 ```
+Note: You can start `PowerShell` with `powershell` if you are in `cmd` which is the default as of now if you connect via SSH!

-## Set Powershell as default shell
+## Set Powershell as default shell for SSH connections

 `Set-ItemProperty -Path "HKLM:\SOFTWARE\OpenSSH" -Name DefaultShell -Value "C:\Program Files\PowerShell\7\pwsh.exe"`